How to Put a Speedometer on a Dirt Bike in 5 Steps

 If you are looking for a way to measure your speed on a dirt bike, then this is the guide for you.
-You will learn how to put a speedometer on a dirt bike without any special tools or skills.
+You will learn how to put a dirt bike speedometer without any special tools or skills.

 There is also some information on how to attach it so that it stays securely in place as well as how to calibrate it.
 This article has been written with beginners in mind and will take a little time but should be relatively easy for anyone with basic mechanical knowledge.